-&lt;sup>16 The NER requires the Reliability Panel to publish the RERT Guidelines, which enables AEMO to set up a short notice RERT panel.
+&lt;sup>21 The NER requires the Reliability Panel to publish the RERT Guidelines, which enables AEMO to set up a short notice RERT panel.

-&lt;sup>17 AEMO may enter into a reserve contract under clause 3.20.3 to ensure the reliability standard is met if it has made a declaration under clause 4.8.4 of a LOR or a low reserve condition.
+AEMO may enter into a reserve contract under clause 3.20.3 to ensure the reliability standard is met if it has made a declaration under clause 4.8.4 of a LOR or a low reserve condition.
 Guidance is provided by the Reliability Standards Implementation Guidelines, made under clause 3.9.3D.
 Under the interim reliability measure, where the ESOO forecasts that the interim reliability measure will not be met, clause 11.128.4 of the NER allows AEMO to enter long-term contracts for up to three years up until March 2022, two years up until March 2023 and a maximum of one year for the final year the interim rules are in place (31 March 2024).

-&lt;sup>18 A Lack of resource 2 (LOR2) is declared when reserve levels are lower than the single largest supply resource in a state.
 At this level, there is no impact to the power system, but supply could be disrupted if a large incident occurred.
 Once a forecast LOR 2 is declared, AEMO has the power to direct generators or activate the Reliability & Emergency Reserve Trader (RERT) mechanism to improve the supply-demand balance.